AhmedHelmy07/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. 11-lists which lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.
 12. 12-file_type which prints the type of the file named iamafile.
 13. 13-symbolic_link which Create a symbolic link to /bin/ls, named __ls__.
+14. 14-copy_html which copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.